High10Hunter/cloud-agnostic/docs/1-bootstrap-aws-cluster.md

 └─ControlPlane - KubeadmControlPlane/h10h-aws-cluster-ltlpn  0/1       0          0      0
 ```

-You can watch the bootrapping process by viewing the logs of the `capa-controller-manager` pod:
+You can watch the bootstrapping process by viewing the logs of the `capa-controller-manager` pod:
 ```bash
 [kind-capi-bootstrap|default] ➜  cloud-agnostic git:(main) ✗ kubectl get po -n capa-system
 NAME                                       READY   STATUS    RESTARTS   AGE